microsoft/ivy/doc/examples/testing/specification.md

 Object `spec` is a monitor.
 It has one local state component `sent` that records the set of packets that have been sent so far.
-The `init` decatation says the, initially, no packet `X` has been sent.
+The `after init` declaration says that, initially, no packet `X` has been sent.
-In [the Ivy language](../../language.html) symbols begeinning with capital letters are logical variables.
-Unbound variables are implicitly univerally quantified.
+In [the Ivy language](../../language.html), symbols beginning with capital letters are logical variables.
+Unbound variables are implicitly universally quantified.

 Information about sent packets is recorded by inserting an action *before* every call to `intf.send`.
 This is done using a `before`